JooNiv/QCut/docs/Usage.rst

 :code:`gamma` squared.
 Both are closed form, so a plan can be costed before any experiment circuits are built, and :code:`CutExperiment` carries both forward.

+The gap here is the lone wire cut: on its own it does not communicate under the default :code:`wire_cut_communication="auto"`, so it costs 4 rather than 3.
+Passing :code:`"always"` closes it and this split reaches 9.

 Cheaper decompositions
 ~~~~~~~~~~~~~~~~~~~~~~